 Happy International Women’s Day!
-Let’s embrace our wobble and celebrate our success.
-I wanted to pay respect today to Hong Curley, a Traditional Chinese Medicine practitioner and friend, who has helped me significantly in the past two years.
-At the same time, I also want to thank all the women (and men) who are the reason I am here today, which includes you 🙂 The photo is: Lama Tendar, Hong Curley with Forrest, and myself.
+I want to pay my respects today to Hong Curley (from Imperial Doctor), a Traditional Chinese Medicine practitioner and friend, who has helped me significantly over the years.
+I also want to thank all the women (and men) who are the reason I am here today, which includes you.
+Disclaimer: This story contains strong themes.

 It was a sticky afternoon on the Gold Coast as I stood in the grass, holding my belly.
 Over 37 weeks pregnant, I had dragged my fiance, now husband, Kris Anderson, to a Tibetan singing bowl workshop with Lama Tendar (the Dalai Lama’s chantmaster, who is based in Melbourne but visits Queensland).
 I met Tendar at the Mind Body Spirit Festival around 2011-2012.
 His palm was one of the first images I posted to my facebook page, The Numbers Queen I captioned it ‘bent but not broken’, because even though his thumb is limp (the result of torture), his spirit is free.